Superior Kabine

 On this tour, discover nature’s wonders: the Krka National Park and its famous waterfalls.
 A natural frontier between northern and central Dalmatia, the Krka River joins the Adriatic Sea at Sibenik.
 On its journey, the Krka drops down from a height of 45 metres (147.6 feet) in a succession of no less than 17 natural falls, before forming a lake and then narrowing down again to Skradinski Buk.

-From the pier, board your coach for a 30-minute scenic drive to Skradinski Buk, the largest waterfall of the national park.
+From the pier, board your coach for a 30-minute scenic drive to the Krka National Park where you will see Skradinski Buk, the largest waterfall of the national park.
 Located on river banks, Skradinski Buk houses mills and wash houses.
 Upon your arrival, you will have the opportunity to discover the ethnological museum.

-You will then discover some old water-mills where cereals are still ground by water-spun grindstones.
+You will then discover the old water-mills where cereals are still ground by water-spun grindstones.

 After enjoying some free time, you will re-board your coach and continue to the Village of Stankovci.